 How are you promoting sustainability this Earth Day?
 Share your ways of staying green in the comments!

-Special thanks to guest blogger Ethan Segovia, Assistant Dean of Academics, for writing this post.
+Special thanks to guest blogger Ethan Segovia, Dean of Academics, for writing this post.